tobiipro/g3pylib/README.md

 Run the example app with `python examples/g3pycontroller`.

+Note, the examples use OpenCV, and there is a known issue with OpenCV and PyAv.
+If you experience freezes when displaying video frames in the samples, please check out the workarounds in the [OpenCV repo](https://github.com/opencv/opencv/issues/21952).
+Thanks [@edavalosanaya](https://github.com/edavalosanaya) for mentioning this in https://github.com/tobiipro/g3pylib/issues/83.

 ## Contributing

 More information on how to contribute to this project can be found in [CONTRIBUTING.md](https://github.com/tobiipro/g3pylib/blob/v0.3.0-alpha/CONTRIBUTING.md).